Icarogamer2441/gemiCoder/README.md

 - Chat history is saved per project
 - Files added to context persist between sessions
 - Binary files are automatically ignored
+- Planning mode creates files in project root
+- Each iteration is validated before proceeding

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details